How to Build a UTM Link Tracking Strategy in 6 Steps

 The Six Pillars of a Best-in-class Link Tracking Strategy

-1. Map Marketing Campaign Categories
+1. Map Marketing Channel Objectives to Campaign Categories

 Here are five examples of marketing categories: